 Legend holds that guinea pigs are mystical beings that can heal the sick and assist the dying in the journey from the world of the living to the great beyond, yet another good reason to make sure that your domestic pets are happy and comfortable.

-The wild ancestors of the guinea pig looked very different to the colourful varieties which we know today as domestic pets.
+The wild ancestors of the guinea pig looked very different to the colorful varieties which we know today as domestic pets.
 Their coats had a greyish agouti patterning similar to that of the wild rabbit and this coat provided them with a good level of camouflage.

 Selective breeding of guinea pigs began in Europe and spread to North America during the 1920s when fanciers began exhibiting their pets in competitions.

-Why call them Guinea Pigs?
+Guinea Pig History – Why call them Guinea Pigs?

 The origins of the guinea pigs name are lost in history and there have been various theories put forward.